 The University has a Crisis Management and Recovery Team (CMRT) which is convened as required to manage crisis events.
 The CMRT is guided by an action document known as the Crisis Management and Recovery Plan.

 Depending on the circumstances and nature of the event, the CMRT can work together with the University’s emergency management team to manage emergencies, or manage a crisis in its own right.

 Who is responsible for managing a crisis?

-For more information on the University's CMR Plan, contact Matt Smith, Deputy Director, Commercial Services and Development, telephone (03) 6226 6422.
+For more information on the University's CMR Plan, contact Matt Smith, Director, Facilities Management, telephone (03) 6226 6422.